2.7 - Protocols

 A protocol is a set of rules that allow devices on a network to communicate with each other.

-IP is a protocol in charge of routing and addressing data packets.
-This ensures data packets are sent across networks to the right destination.
+IP (Internet Protocol) is in charge of routing and addressing data packets to ensure data is transferred across networks to the correct destination.

-It is also an addressing system - every device on a network is given a unique IP address so data packets can be sent to the correct computer system.
+It is also an addressing system - every device on a network is given a unique IP address.

-HTTP is a protocol that can be used to transfer web pages over the Internet so that users can view them in a web browser.
+HTTP is a protocol that can be used to transfer web pages on the world wide web so that users can view them in a web browser.

 All URLs start with either HTTP or HTTPS (e.g. https://www.csnewbs.com).